 Inquiry is the leading pedagogical approach of the PYP.
-Our teaching methods build on
+Our teaching methods build on students' knowledge and interests and emphasize learning how to learn and how to find out.

 Students who engage in inquiry are active participants in their learning who: